emuvi/liz/README.md

-Liz
+# Liz
-===

-LuaWizard - Features a bunch of functionalities for lua scripts inside the liz global variable.
+Liz ( LuaWizard ) is a library and a command that features a bunch of functionalities for lua scripts inside the liz global variable.